DaveAshton/nhb/src/pages/blog/2020-03-29-floor-finished-extension-foundations-started.md

 ![](/img/img_20191214_113250.jpg "Main barn floor")

 ![extension founds](/img/img_20191214_113843.jpg "Also, the foundations for the extension have been completed, ready for concrete a our next week.")

+This is a view of the back of the barn.
+The footings are completed, now ready for concrete pour for the foundations and floor slab.